Istanbul is one of the greatest destinations with its authentic atmosphere and lively city life.

 The entrance of this underground cistern is located meters away from Hagia Sophia.

 In the past, this cistern’s purpose was to supply water.

 The city legend is that the cistern was forgotten for centuries and rediscovered after people became curious about a man who fished fish from a hole in Sultanahmet Square.
 Today, fish are living in the cistern.

 As soon as you enter this place, you will find yourself surrounded by columns rising out of water.
 The atmosphere of this underground cistern is both gloomy and magical.

-Additionally, the famous Tom Hanks movie, Inferno, was shot there.
+Additionally, many movies, including 1963 James Bond’s From Russia with Love, and Tom Hanks’ movie, Inferno, were shot there.
 The ambiance that the cistern provides is unique.